Article 74 of the Constitution of India: S. R. Bommai v. Union of India (1994)

 The impeachment action by parliament is valid only when the charges of violating the constitution by the president are proven by a court or tribunal which is designated by either house of Parliament with a two-thirds majority of its total membership per Article 61.
-President, need not step down or can approach the Supreme Court for restoring his post as long as he has not violated the constitution (i.e. not obliging the unconstitutional advise of the ministers even after sending back for reconsideration).
+President, need not step down or can approach the Supreme Court for restoring his post as long as he has not violated the constitution (i.e. not obliging the unconstitutional advice of the ministers even after sending back for reconsideration).

 Article 163(3)

 Article 163(3) is applicable to the Governors of states exactly similar to Article 74(2).
 When cabinet ministers / meeting minutes are not supporting the advice given to the Governor, he can act in his discretion without violating the constitution.